atikattar1104/UltraScriptR/README.md

 1) `UltraScriptR.py` is the main file, which should be executed, in order to run the project.

-2) `Test_UltraScriptR.py` is the file, which contains test functions for the 'project.py' file, which should be executed using pytest.
+2) `Test_UltraScriptR.py` is the file, which contains test functions for the `UltraScriptR.py` file, which should be executed using `pytest`.

 3) `Requirements.txt` is the file, which contains names of external packages required by the project.